ncutrona/BARISTA/README.md

 # Bayesian Regularized Iterative Soft Thresholding Algorithm

-The BARISTA repository is a dedicated codebase to work recently submitted to the NeurIPS 2023 Conference.
-This readme file contains the paper abstract, a link to the data used for experimentation, and a python notebook with dedicated instructions on how to use our algorithm.

 ### Paper Abstract

-Weighted Naive Bayes methods have recently been developed to alleviate the strong conditional independence assumption of traditional Naive Bayes classifiers.
-In particular, class-specific attribute weighted Naive Bayes (CAWNB) has been shown to yield excellent performance on many modern datasets.
+Weighted Naive Bayes methods have recently been devel- oped to alleviate the strong conditional independence assumption of traditional Naive Bayes classifiers.
+In particular, class-specific attribute weighted Naive Bayes (CAWNB) has been shown to yield excellent per- formance on many modern datasets.
 Such methods, however, are prone to over-fitting on small sample, large feature space data.
-In this work, we propose a Bayesian Regularized Iterative Shrinkage-Thresholding Algorithm *BARISTA*, which includes both $\ell_1$ and $\ell_2$ regularization to mitigate this problem.
-As we show, estimating the parameters of *BARISTA* via maximum likelihood yields a convex objective that can be efficiently optimized using Iterative shrinkage-thresholding Algorithms (ISTA).
-The resulting method has many attractive theoretical and numerical properties, including a guaranteed linear rate of convergence.
-Using several benchmark datasets, we demonstrate how *BARISTA* can yield a significant increase in performance compared to many state-of-the-art weighted Naive Bayes methods.
-We also show how the Fast Iterative-Shrinkage Thresholding algorithm (FISTA) can be used to further accelerate convergence.
+In this work, we propose a Bayesian Regularized Iterative Shrinkage-Thresholding Algo- rithm (BARISTA), which includes both ℓ1 and ℓ2 regularization to mitigate this problem.
+As we show, estimating the parameters of BARISTA via maximum likelihood yields a convex objective that can be efficiently optimized using Iterative Shrinkage-Thresholding Algorithms (ISTA).
+We prove the resulting method has many attractive theoretical and numerical properties, including a guaranteed linear rate of convergence.
+Using several standard benchmark datasets, we demonstrate how BARISTA can yield a significant increase in performance compared to many state- of-the-art weighted Naive Bayes methods.
+We also show how the Fast Iterative-Shrinkage Thresholding Algorithm (FISTA) can be used to further accelerate convergence.

 ### Data Access

-For now, we direct users to the UCI Machine Learning Repository [link](https://archive.ics.uci.edu/ml/index.php).
+We direct users to the UCI Machine Learning Repository [link](https://archive.ics.uci.edu/ml/index.php).
 If this work is accepted, we will release a link to our research group's one-drive that contains already pre-processed data.
-For now, user must manually impute missing values before loading the data into the BARISTA framework.
+For now, the pre-preocessed CSV files are included in this repo.
+A user will need to change the file path in the experiment file to run our experiments.

 ### How To Run